 "Existing maintenance dredging activity does not appear to be having, or has historically had, an impact on the existing designated sites.
-If existing practices are continued, maintenance dredging activities will not affect the current and proposed designated sites, as the maintenance dredging forms a longestablished part of the overall existing estuary regime.
+If existing practices are continued, maintenance dredging activities will not affect the current and proposed designated sites, as the maintenance dredging forms a long-established part of the overall existing estuary regime.
 A significant change from present dredging practice would, however, warrant a review of this conclusion because of the potential for this to represent a change from the present situation."

 There has been no changes to the designated sites since the 2018 update, other than to formalise the proposed changes which have been previously documented and assessed (in the 2018 update).
-No further environmental survey information is available since production of the 2018 update and there have been no material changes to the disposal practices.